theminegreiros/IBM-Data-science-Professional-Certificate/README.md

 # IBM Data Science Professional Certificate

-### This repository contains all my jupyter notebooks used in IBM Datascience Professional Certificate course.
+### This repository contains all my jupyter notebooks used in IBM Data Science Professional Certificate course.

 # Courses
 * What is Data Science?